arpanpoudel/SRMRI/README.md

     - PyTorch version: 2.1.2
     - TensorFlow Version: 2.15.0

-### Test the Model:
+### Test the Model
 To test the model, navigate to the score-MRI directory and run the `inference_mri.py` script.
 You can provide arguments to specify the directory of low-resolution images.
 The default directory is `data/Registration_slices/test/LR`.
 (You should change the absolute path to your pc)

 Example Usage:
     ```
     cd score-MRI
     python inference_mri.py --root /path/to/low-resolution/images